 Well.
 I’m pleased to report that I attempted ravioli making, and I’m as surprised as anyone when I say it was surprisingly simple… and delicious!
 Many food blogs (some of which I follow avidly) are guilty of making similar claims of simplicity, no matter what the recipe.
 Yes, ‘ease’ is relative, and dependent on prior skill and experience.
 But as I am happy to admit, I have little of either.
 And if I can do it – so can you.

 I did stick to a basic classic recipe for the filling – but simple is often the best.
 As in so many examples of the finest tasting Italian food, the fewer ingredients, the more stunning the dish.
-I am fond of crab, so for no better reason, I made crab ravioli.
+I am fond of crab, so for no better reason, I made crab and ricotta ravioli.
 This classic recipe is as follows (feeds 2-3):

 White crab meat 100g